NDACC Data Protocol for Data Users

 • Version(s) of data used

-5. Explanation of Data use
+3. Explanation of Data use

-6. Downstream expected users and scope of downstream data.
+4. Downstream expected users and scope of downstream data.
 Be as specific as possible.

-7. Location of downstream data products if posted on Data archive or Web page.
+5. Location of downstream data products if posted on Data archive or Web page.

 Example of Institutional Data Use Agreement

-1. ECMWF / Copernicus Atmosphere Monitoring Service
+1. ECMWF / Copernicus Climate Change Service

 2. Start: DD/MM/YYYY, End: DD/MM/YYYY.
-This agreement can be terminated by either party with proper 6 month written notification.
+This agreement can be terminated by either party with proper 6 month written notification

 • IRWG, UVVIS WG, LIDAR WG, Microwave WG (and soon also Dobson/Brewer WG)